StrainMeasurementDevices/smd9000-python/README.md

 # SMD9000 Python Package
+Developed and maintained by Strain Measurement Devices Inc.

+## Introduction
-This repository is for a Python package that communicates and abstracts the SMD9000 flow sensor.
+This repository is for a Python package that communicates and abstracts the SMD9000 flow sensor over UART.
+The package uses a serial port to communicate with the sensor, which can be easily setup with a USB to UART bridge such as the FT232.

-### Stable Releases
-Per our ISO9001 and ISO13485 requirements, only the `released` branch includes validated software.
-This is the default branch on this repository.
-The `master` branch may include un-validated codebase, so it is recommended to stick with the released codebase.

-If you would like to utilize validated releases, then either download this package from our website or from the Github Releases for this repo.

-### Docs
+## Docs
 The documentation can be built with Sphinx by running `make html` in the docs folder.

+## Reporting Issues
+If you find any issues or bug with this package, please report an Issue on GitHub.
+If the issue is with the sensor and not this package specifically, feel free to contact us.

+## Git Versioning
+This git repository's default branch titled `release` is a tested and released version of this library under our ISO9001 requirements, as long as the library's revision is >= `1.x.x.`.
+Each "commit" on this branch is tagged with a release revision.

+Any other branch, including the main development branch `develop`, contains in-progress development code.

-### License
+## License
 This package is under the MIT license.